spdx/spdx-testbed/README.md

 The SPDX testbed provides tasks that are meant to be solved by external SPDX tools/libraries to prove their capability in handling SPDX documents.
 Please provide a GitHub actions workflow at `.github/workflows/[name of your tool].yaml` that downloads and executes your tool in order to generate the desired solution, and then checks it via the testbed application.
 For an example, have a look at `.github/workflows/tools-java.yaml` that uses the `spdx-tools-java-solver` to generate an output file `generationMinimalResult.xml` that should solve the test "generationMinimalTest" found below.
 To check that your solution is right, call
 `java -jar testbed-*-all.jar -t <test-name> -f path/to/solution/file`
-where `<test-name>` is the name of the test found in the headings found below (in the format "Task <heading-number>: <test-name>").
+where `<test-name>` is the name of the test found in the headings below (in the format "Task <heading-number>: <test-name>").
+To use this locally, you can build the `testbed-*-all.jar` using `./gradlew :testbed:shadowJar` and then find it in `testbed/build/libs/`.

 Note that currently only one test case can be checked at a time.

 # Part 1: Generation of SPDX documents

 ## Minimal information
-The following tasks will contain some repeating information that is necessary overhead for every SPDX document.
+The following tasks will contain some repeating information that is necessary overhead for a valid SPDX document.
 These cases are marked with the keyphrase "minimal information".

 A document with minimal information contains the following:
 - SPDX version: `SPDX-2.3`